 A Lasting Power of Attorney can only be put in place when your mental capacity is still in place.
 Once capacity is completely lost, it is a far lengthier and much more costly process to gain control over the financial and health decisions of someone without the faculty to make their own decisions.

-In the absence of an LPA your trusted friend or relative will need to apply to the Court of Protection to be appointed as a deputy for property and financial affairs and/or a deputy for personal welfare.
+In the absence of an LPA, your trusted friend or relative will need to apply to the Court of Protection to be appointed as a deputy for property and financial affairs and/or a deputy for personal welfare.
 During the process, the Court needs to determine if the individual has indeed lost the capacity to make an informed decision and if the person(s) is an appropriate deputy.
+The typical cost of being appointed as a deputy by the Court of Protection is £3500 and it usually takes around 6 months.
+There is also an annual fee of typically £320, with an obligation to provide the court with annual accounts.
+Compared to the cost of creating an LPA, you could potentially save £1000s by acting now.

-Although it is uncomfortable to think about a time where you will lose your mental capacity to care for yourself or your affairs, it is so important to act early.
-The thought of an LPA may not be a priority but due to the UK population ageing, it’s more important than ever to plan for the future to give you comfort in knowing that you’re protected from the unexpected.
+Although it is uncomfortable to think about a time when you might lose the mental capacity to care for yourself, or your affairs, it is so important to act in good time.
+The thought of an LPA may not feel like a priority, but, due to the UK population ageing, it’s more important than ever to plan for the future, to give you the comfort of knowing that you’re protected should your health deteriorate.